All Episodes

 Can't believe anybody sidle up to her and then win.

-They just it really it does not compute with them.
+It really does not compute with them.

-They are that detached folks.
+They are that detached, folks.

 I don't know how else to say it.